nikitavoloboev/data/macOS/apps/2do.md

 ![](https://i.imgur.com/b9lGFs0.png)

+## My 2Do tasks shared

+I share [contents of some of my never ending lists of tasks I tagged in 2Do](https://gist.github.com/nikitavoloboev/c8b71bfb06634877bbcf94ef2fc0c95f) with `read`, `watch` and `check` tags.

+All lists are sorted by priority.
+I hope to bring all these lists closer to 0 when I get time.
+But until then, perhaps you will find something interesting in them.

 ## Managing tasks with tags

 My main way of managing tasks is with **tags**.
 This lets me give scope to the task I want to complete and lets me filter through the many thousands of tasks I have in my **Inbox**.